anullator/Movie-Picker/PROPOSAL.md

 Search and display movies using different filters, and play trailers

+- search by title
+- search by filters in a given country:
-Options include:
+  - filters include:
+    - country (req)
+    - services (req)
+    - show_type
+    - genres

-- release date
+    - year_min
-- genre
+    - year_max
-- rating
+    - keyword
-- Title keywords
+    - order_by
-- streaming service?
+    - desc

 ## Developers